Jazz Vocalist, BM

 The jazz combo sequence is designed so that each group is devoted to a particular style emphasis.
 Assignments rotate each semester so that over the course of the degree, students will acquire a foundation in the most crucial styles of jazz and learn important repertory and composers associated with each, through the experience of creating stylistically-faithful improvisations.

-Technical and repertory requirements for each semester of applied study are published in the Music Conservatory Handbook.
-These intensify as the student progresses through the program, culminating in the senior recital, which displays the student's creativity, musical and technical abilities, understanding of the historical context and significance of the music being presented, as well as preparation, rehearsal, and leadership skills.
+Technical and repertory requirements for each semester of applied study are published in the Music Conservatory Handbook (Academic Supplement).
+These intensify as the student progresses through the program, culminating in the senior recital, which displays the student's creativity, musical and technical abilities, understanding of the historical context and significance of the music being presented, and preparation, rehearsal, and leadership skills.

-C- is the minimum passing grade in VOI 271 JAZZ VOICE , VOI 272 JAZZ VOICE, and VOI 273 JAZZ VOICE.
-At the completion of the student's second year he/she must receive a minimum grade of B- in VOI 274 JAZZ VOICE to be admitted to the upper division.
-The grade of B- is the minimum passing grade in upper division applied study, VOI 371 JAZZ VOICE through VOI 374 JAZZ VOICE.
+C- is the minimum passing grade in VOI 271 JAZZ VOICE , VOI 272 JAZZ VOICE, and VOI 273 JAZZ VOICE and the related jury exams.
+At the completion of the student's second year, they must receive a minimum grade of B- in VOI 274 JAZZ VOICE and PERF 262 SOPHOMORE JURY to be admitted to the upper division.
+The grade of B- is the minimum passing grade in upper division applied study, VOI 371 JAZZ VOICE through VOI 374 JAZZ VOICE, PERF 361 JUNIOR JURY, PERF 362 SENIOR JURY, and PERF 314 SENIOR RECITAL.

 A grade lower than C- in any JAZZ course will be considered a failing grade.